Skip to main content

 User (optional)Default username

-When no Model, Branch and Configuration are specified, the Windows and Web user interfaces will load all active runtime configurations.
+When no Model, Branch and Configuration are specified, the Windows user interface will load all active runtime configurations.

 Examples